 Talking it out doesn’t necessarily mean rainbows and butterflies, either.
 You don’t have to be friends – but you do have to find a way to proceed with the job.
 Being right isn’t enough in these situations because it will still cost valuable time and money to prove that you’re right (plus, you could lose).

 Payment terms are a part of the contract, just like anything else.
 However, for some reason, parties feel like there’s more flexibility to make payments as they see fit.
-That’s why breach of contract can be quite the chicken/egg scenario when a breach is caused by payment problems.
+That’s why a breach of contract claim can be quite the chicken/egg scenario when a breach is caused by payment problems.

 Failure to make payment could be the source of a breach of contract.
 Another source could be that one party refuses to pay another because they feel the contract was breached.
 It’s a vicious cycle!